A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Finally, let us print some information and run for 25\,ps:

+The \lmpcmd{f\_} keywords extract the Monte Carlo move statistics which is computed (and can be extracted) by the \lmpcmd{fix gcmc} command.

-Running this simulation using LAMMPS, one can see that the number of molecules is increasing progressively.
-When using the pressure argument, LAMMPS ignores the value of the chemical potential (here $\mu = -0.5\,\text{eV}$, which corresponds roughly to ambient conditions, i.e.~to a relative humidity $\text{RH} \approx 50\,\%$~\cite{gravelle2020multi}.)
-The large pressure value of 100\,bars was chosen to ensure that some successful insertions of molecules would occur during the short duration of this simulation.
+\begin{note} When using the pressure argument, LAMMPS ignores the value of the chemical potential (here $\mu = -0.5\,\text{eV}$, which corresponds roughly to ambient conditions, i.e.~to a relative humidity $\text{RH} \approx 50\,\%$~\cite{gravelle2020multi}.)
+The large pressure value of 100\,bars was chosen to ensure that some successful insertions of molecules would occur during the short duration of this simulation. \end{note}

-After a few GCMC steps, the number of molecules starts increasing.
+Running this simulation using LAMMPS, one can see that after a few GCMC steps, the number of molecules starts increasing.
 Once the crack is filled with water molecules, the total number of molecules reaches a plateau (Figs.\,\ref{fig:GCMC-number}-\ref{fig:GCMC-solvated}).
 The final number of molecules depends on the imposed pressure, temperature, and the interaction between water and silica (i.e.~its hydrophilicity).
 Note that GCMC simulations of such dense phases are usually slow to converge due to the very low probability of successfully inserting a molecule.
 Here, the short simulation duration was made possible by the use of a high pressure.